1 home destroyed, 2 damaged in raging Sea Isle City fire

 SEA ISLE CITY, N.J.
-(WPVI) --Firefighters are battling a raging blaze involving several homes in Sea Isle City, New Jersey.
+(WPVI) --Firefighters were battling a raging blaze involving several homes in Sea Isle City, New Jersey.

 The view from Chopper 6 showed that at least three homes were involved.